Nineties boyband ‘stunned’ as singer announces surprise return after 11 years

 “C’mon Abz!!
 Cracking up over this,” Sean Conlon chimed in, while Ritchie Neville said: “You really sure this time?
 That’s four out of five now…”

+Tagging his bandmates, he added: “Five bad boys with the power to rock you,” quoting lyrics from their debut single “Slam Dunk (Da Funk)”.

-Formed in 1997, Five (or 5ive) were signed by Simon Cowell and BMG/RCA before releasing their debut single, “Slam Dunk (Da Funk)”, which peaked at No 10 on the UK singles chart.
+Formed in 1997, Five (or 5ive) were signed by Simon Cowell and BMG/RCA before releasing “Slam Dunk (Da Funk)”, which peaked at No 10 on the UK singles chart.

 They scored an international hit the following year with “When the Lights Go Out”, which made the top 10 in the US and peaked at No 4 in the UK.